How to prevent wildlife-related injury on the roads

 In heavily-treed areas, such as near regional roads, vegetation acts as a noise-break, meaning animals (even those familiar with crossing roads) may not hear your vehicle approaching until they’ve already breached the tree line.

-In the event you do have an incident involving an animal, a Wildlife Recovery Kit may assist you in saving its life.
+In the event you do have an incident involving an animal, a Wildlife Recovery Kit may assist you in saving the animal's life.

 * The carry cage in the video above is shown for illustrative purposes.
 The kits have been updated to a new lightweight and foldable core-flute carry cage.